Christian-M-Silva/faturamento_cliente/README.md

-Procedure para fazer um resumo do fatiramento anual do cliente
+Procedure para fazer um resumo do faturamento anual do cliente